loader

 DataStema - Adrian Turcu - Founder and CEO

-Adrian Turcu is the Founder and CEO of DataStema, a data company that helps companies unlock the value of data by making it easy to standardize, automate and deploy effective end-to-end data solutions to reduce time and costs, meet business goals and accelerate the data analytics journey.
+Adrian Turcu is the Founder and Enterprise Data Architect at DataStema, a Luxembourg-based company that unlocks the business value of data by making it easy for companies to automate and deploy effective data solutions.

 He has over two decades of experience in data strategy, management, and architecture in data programs and projects for companies across multiple countries in Europe.

-You can connect and follow him on LinkedIn and Twitter or contact him directly by email.
+You can connect and follow him on LinkedIn and X or contact him directly by email.